JosLaw/pt_schedule/README.md

 | Check booking.
 Use key other than y or n | Value error raised | Yes | None
 | Menu choice.
 Use int not in options | Terminal froze | No. Expected error message and exit | Incorrect indentation on error message.
 Corrected.

 The deployed site was shared amongst family and friends to obtain user experience feedback.
 Overall the feedback was positive.
 There was some confusion in relation to the name format.
-To make it clearer the example has been made clearer in order to be more noticable.
+To make it clearer the example has been made amended in order to be more noticable.
 They were able to follow the rest of the instructions to create a profile and booking successfully.

 ---
 ## **Bugs**